TheSlowGrowth/MonomeArcClone/README.md

 * 6 x 6mm M3 Screw
 * 4 x 8mm M3 Screw

 If you want to build a more comprehensive case, refer to the layout in `case/Monome Arc Clone Walnut Case.ezdraw` and `case/Monome Arc Clone Walnut Case Plans 500 x 360.svg` for dimensions to design a case around.
 Make sure the bounding box in the SVG is scaled to 500mm by 360mm in your CAD application, and then everything else should be the correct size.
-Parts for a CNC-routed wooden case and knobs are given as an example.
+Parts for the CNC-routed wooden case and knobs shown below are given as an example.

 Congratulations on assembling your arc!